luischanci/luischanci.github.io/_pages/resources.md

 #### Stata
 > `mypoissonch`:
-  - This is my a simple program using mata for poisson regression.
-It is a test for posting material online using Github.
+  - This is a simple program using mata for poisson regressions.
+It basically represents a kind of test for posting material using Github.
 To install from Stata,
-  - `net install mypoissonch, replace (from "https://github.com/luischanci/mystatacodes/raw/master")`
+  - `net install mypoissonch, replace from ("https://github.com/luischanci/mystatacodes/raw/master/mypoissonch")`

-Visit my Github repository for more info: <a href="https://github.com/luischanci/mystatacodes/tree/master/mypoissonch">Download File</a>
+  - In case of any issue, it's also possible to download the main ado file and other related material (e.g. the `help` file) directly in a zip file.
+Then, it is necessary to locate those files into you personal stata ado path (for instance, `C:\ado\personal\m\`): <a href="https://github.com/luischanci/mystatacodes/raw/master/mypoissonch/zipball/master">Download Files</a>

 ### Documents